patternfly/patternfly-org/source/get-started/setup/index.md

 <div class="well">
   <p>
     <b>Note:</b>
     This document will use the command line.
 If you feel uncomfortable with this, you can install <a href="https://incident57.com/codekit/" target="top">CodeKit</a>.
-It includes Bower and will automatically reload and compile your LESS files without having to run anything in the command prompt.
+It includes Bower and will automatically reload and compile your files without having to run anything in the command prompt.
     If you are unfamiliar with command line tools, but would like to learn more, you can watch this <a href="https://www.youtube.com/playlist?list=PLLnpHn493BHGmEYzbjWPJsnRMhvs-PSYG" target="top">video series</a> to learn the basics.
   </p>
   <p>As part of this "how to", we are using MacOS running El Capitan.</p>